SandfordAE/psi/README.md

 django-admin startproject core .
 ```

 - *N.B.
-The dot at the end means creat it in this directory.*
+The dot at the end means create it in this directory.*

 &nbsp;